 Brings three collections together under one portal: Classic Music in Video contains 1,000 hours of classical music performances and masterclasses; Dance in Video, Volume 1 and Dance in Video, Volume 2 provide examples of historical and contemporary performances in ballet, jazz, modern, and experimental dance featuring well- known choreographers and companies; Opera in Video offers more than 250 staged productions, supplemented with interviews, and documentaries about opera.

 A bilingual collection that features more than 3200 complete NFB productions on Canadian topics.
 A mixture of classics and brand new releases in animation, documentary, experimental, and fiction film, with monthly updates.
-Suggestions for new additions are encouraged.

 “Highly recommended” by CHOICE.
 Gives access to highly technical procedures and patient interactions through more than 300 full-length training videos sourced from Medcom-Trainex.